Al Khor: Education

-Public schools in Al Khor amounted to 21 as recorded in the 2016 education census – 11 were exclusively for girls and 10 were for boys.
+There were 21 public schools in Al Khor as recorded in the 2016 education census – 11 were exclusively for girls and 10 were for boys.
 A higher number of students were female, at 2,192 compared to 1,703 male students.

 The first school outside of Doha was opened in the city of Al Khor in 1952.
-Al Khor International School, located in Al Khor Community (also known as Umm Enaig), is one of the largest schools in the municipality, accommodating 4,000 students of families employed by Qatargas.
+Al Khor International School, located in Al Khor Community (also known as Umm Enaig), is one of the largest schools in the municipality, accommodating 4,000 students of families employed by QatarEnergy LNG.

 Healthcare

 The 2015 government census indicated that there are 9 healthcare facilities registered in the municipality.
 Residents near Al Khor City are currently served by Al Khor General Hospital, which is under the auspices of Hamad Medical Corporation.
 It has a bed capacity of 115 and was opened in 2005.
 Health services provided by the hospital include general medical care, general surgery, obstetrics, pediatrics and neonatal care.

 Eight pharmacies were recorded in the municipality in 2013 by Qatar's Supreme Council of Health.